Buckets

 Use Metafields to create your Object type content model.
 Available Metafields include:

-- Select fields: dropdown, date, radio, checkbox, switch, color picker, and emoji
+2. Select fields: select, multi-select, dropdown, date, radio, checkbox, switch, color picker, and emoji

 Objects